The Technical University of Munich (TUM) invites applications for the position of

 The professorship belongs to the Department of Sport and Health Sciences which is committed to further strengthening its expertise in the area of Health Sciences.
-The successful candidate is expected to establish cooperation both within the Department of Sport and Health Sciences and with other Departments of TUM such as the School of Medicine, the School of Life Sciences, the School of Education, and beyond.
+The successful candidate is expected to cooperate both within the Department of Sport and Health Sciences and with other Departments of TUM such as the School of Medicine, the School of Governance, or the School of Education, and beyond.
 A joint appointment with the TUM School of Life Sciences is anticipated.

 We are looking for candidates who have demonstrated initial scientific achievements and the capacity for independent research at the highest international standards.
 A university degree and an outstanding doctoral degree or equivalent scientific qualification as well as pedagogical aptitude, including the ability to teach in English, are prerequisite.
 Substantial research experience abroad is expected.

 Based on best international standards and transparent performance criteria, TUM offers a merit-based academic career option for tenure track faculty from Assistant Professor through a permanent position as Associate Professor, and on to Full Professor.

 TUM provides excellent working conditions in a lively scientific community, embedded in the vibrant research environment of the Greater Munich Area.
 Furthermore, TUM offers attractive and performance-based salary conditions and additional social benefits.

 The TUM Munich Dual Career Office (MDCO) provides tailored career consulting to the partners of newly appointed professors.
 MDCO gives assistance for relocation and integration of new professors, their partners and accompanying family members.